List of Emmerdale characters

-Emmerdale is a British television soap opera first broadcast on ITV on 16 October 1972.
+Emmerdale is a British ITV television soap opera first broadcast on ITV on 16 October 1972.
 The following is a list of characters who currently appear in the programme, listed in order of first appearance.
 Some characters have been recast since their first appearance and other characters may have multiple actors sharing the role.
-In these cases, the most recent actor to portray the role is listed first.
+In these cases, the most recent actor to portray the role is listed last.